 Additional guidelines on the return to school for pupils, staff and parents will be published shortly.
 These guidelines will be updated as the advice from Public Health Gibraltar evolves to meet the needs of our community.

 Headline schedule details for the first day of term for each year group are outlined below.
 After each year group’s initial welcome back on the first day of term, pupils will attend school sessions as per the details provided by their school.

 Arrangements for Governor’s Meadow Lower Primary; Notre Dame Lower Primary; St Bernard’s Lower Primary; St Joseph’s Lower Primary; St Mary’s Lower Primary and St Paul’s Lower Primary are as follows:

-After the initial start of term arrangements detailed above, pupils will attend school for full school days according to the logistics communicated directly to parents and young people via the schools.
+After the initial start of term arrangements detailed above, pupils will attend school for full school days according to the logistics as explained here, and communicated directly to parents and young people via the schools.

 The school day will operate on a summer hours schedule up to and including Friday 11th September.
 Winter hours will commence on Monday 14thSeptember.
 Pupils are expected to attend school every day, for the full school day, taking due notice of the details for staggered arrival and dismissal that apply, as per their school’s instructions.